Natural landscape: The natural and conservation

-Matters are complicated by the fact that the worlds nature and natural have more than one meaning.
+Matters are complicated by the fact that the words nature and natural have more than one meaning.
 On the one hand there is the main dictionary meaning for nature: "The phenomena of the physical world collectively, including plants, animals, the landscape, and other features and products of the earth, as opposed to humans or human creations."
-On the other hand, there is the growing awareness, especially since Charles Darwin, of humanities biological affinity with nature.
+On the other hand, there is the growing awareness, especially since Charles Darwin, of humanity's biological affinity with nature.

-The dualism of the first definition has its roots is an "ancient concept", because early people viewed "nature, or the nonhuman world […] as a divine brother, godlike in its separation from humans."
+The dualism of the first definition has its roots in an "ancient concept", because early people viewed "nature, or the nonhuman world […] as a divine brother, godlike in its separation from humans."
 In the West, Christianity's myth of the fall, that is the expulsion of humankind from the Garden of Eden, where all creation lived in harmony, into an imperfect world, has been the major influence.
 Cartesian dualism, from the seventeenth century on, further reinforced this dualistic thinking about nature.
 With this dualism goes value judgement as to the superiority of the natural over the artificial.
 Modern science, however, is moving towards a holistic view of naturetion.